funzeye/Phaser-Project-Template-Javascript/README.md

 This is a basic project template for the Phaser HTML Game Engine using JavaScript in Visual Studio.

 It can of course **be used for non-Visual Studio projects also**.
 Simply download the Zip file and add the contents of the Phaser-Project-Template-Javascript to your project.
-You can remove the .config files from your project as these as Visual Studio specific.
+You can remove the .config files from your project as these are Visual Studio specific.

 TypeScript Version: https://github.com/funzeye/Phaser-Project-Template-TypeScript